-The husband or wife of a United States citizen is considered an immediate relative for the purposes of immigrating to the USA.
+The husband or wife of a United States citizen is considered an immediate relative for the purposes of immigrating to the USA and is entitled to apply for a green card through marriage.
 Unlike most other types of family-based immigrant visas, there is no annual limit to the number of these particular marriage visas that are issued in the US or abroad.
 The green card through marriage process is one of the most popular ways for foreign nationals to immigrate to the US.
 Certain children of the immigrant spouse may also be entitled to a green card if petitioned by the US citizen.

 In order to qualify for a marriage-based visa (green card), the couple must be legally married, the marriage must be real (in that the couple intends to establish a family life together), and any prior marriages must have ended in either death, divorce or annulment.
 The petitioning spouse must also be able to financially support the marriage green card beneficiary.

-Those who satisfy the marriage visa requirements can begin the green card process for their foreign national spouse by filing form I-130.
-Form I-130 will be mailed to the USCIS location handling marriage green card applications for the state where the citizen spouse resides.
-After the I-130 petition is approved by USCIS, the National Visa Center (NVC) will complete the process by instructing the spouses to fill out the necessary forms and pay the required fees.
-If the immigrant husband or wife will apply for the green card abroad, the NVC will send the file to the appropriate US consulate or embassy.
+After the I-130 petition is approved by USCIS, the National Visa Center (NVC) will complete the process by instructing the foreign national spouse to fill out the necessary forms and pay the required fees.
+If the immigrant husband or wife plans on applying for the green card abroad, the NVC will send the file to the appropriate US consulate or embassy.
 The foreign spouse will need to complete a medical exam, consular interview, and receive criminal record clearance prior to receiving their immigrant visa.
 If the marriage is less than two years old, the spouse will be issued a two-year conditional green card (CR1) that will need to be converted to an IR1 through the removal of conditions process.

 Green Card through Marriage Adjustment of Status